Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 1050 E Palm Canyon Dr

-L’Horizon was built in 1952 as the a private family retreat for the television producer, oil tycoon, and legendary hotel owner Jack Wrather and his wife, Hollywood actress Bonita “Bunny” Granville.
-He is best know for producing the Lone Ranger and Lassie.
+L’Horizon was built in 1952 as the private family retreat for the television producer, oil tycoon, and legendary hotel owner Jack Wrather and his wife, Hollywood actress Bonita “Bunny” Granville.
+He is best known for producing the Lone Ranger and Lassie.
 She was in Now, Voyager with Bette Davis.
-Wrather commissioned architect William F. Cody – known for his desert modern work – to design his retreat with a cluster of guest houses as a hideaways for his Hollywood friends.
+Wrather commissioned architect William F. Cody – known for his desert modern work – to design his retreat with a cluster of guest houses as hideaways for his Hollywood friends.

 bonita granville